pingcap/blog/tidb-celebrates-400-contributors.md

 Let's take a look back upon the highlights that have shaped TiDB since September 2019:

-* [@iamzhoug37](https://github.com/iamzhoug37) (from Meituan-Dianping) supported SQL binding, which enables the optimizer to choose the correct execution plan without modifying user SQL statements when statistics are outdated.
+* [@iamzhoug37](https://github.com/iamzhoug37) (from Meituan) supported SQL binding, which enables the optimizer to choose the correct execution plan without modifying user SQL statements when statistics are outdated.
 * [@hailanwhu](https://github.com/hailanwhu) (from [Wuhan University](https://en.wikipedia.org/wiki/Wuhan_University)) supported the Index Merge operator, which enables TiDB SQL Optimizer to choose more than one index to retrieve data from the storage layer.
 This improved the performance and robustness of query execution.
 * [@pingyu](https://github.com/pingyu) (from [Tencent](https://en.wikipedia.org/wiki/Tencent)) improved the performance of the window operator by introducing a shuffle operator.
 Now, he is working on integrating this operator to the whole TiDB SQL Engine layer to make it achieve better [hybrid transaction and analytical processing](https://en.wikipedia.org/wiki/Hybrid_transactional/analytical_processing) (HTAP) performance.
-* The TiDB community vectorized [432 built-in functions](https://github.com/pingcap/tidb/pulls?utf8=%E2%9C%93&q=is%3Apr+is%3Amerged+sort%3Aupdated-desc+label%3Acontribution+%22vectorize%22+) by 79 contributors, among which [@tsthght](http://github.com/tsthght) (from Meituan-Dianping) finished 45.
+* The TiDB community vectorized [432 built-in functions](https://github.com/pingcap/tidb/pulls?utf8=%E2%9C%93&q=is%3Apr+is%3Amerged+sort%3Aupdated-desc+label%3Acontribution+%22vectorize%22+) by 79 contributors, among which [@tsthght](http://github.com/tsthght) (from Meituan) finished 45.
 Also, 22 rules were implemented to the new [Cascades Planner](https://github.com/pingcap/tidb/projects/16) by 11 contributors, and [@SeaRise](https://github.com/SeaRise) (from [Huya](https://en.wikipedia.org/wiki/Huya_Live)) finished 5 among them.

 For those who love hacking in the open-source distributed system projects, we made it our mission to make sure this is where you belong by enriching your contribution journey: